maxploter/DePerceiver/README.md

-**DE⫶TR**: End-to-End Object Detection with Transformers
+**Detection Perceiver**: End-to-End Object Detection with Transformers
 ========

 [![Support Ukraine](https://img.shields.io/badge/Support-Ukraine-FFD500?style=flat&labelColor=005BBB)](https://opensource.fb.com/support-ukraine)

-PyTorch training code and pretrained models for **DETR** (**DE**tection **TR**ansformer).
+PyTorch training code and pretrained models for **DePerceiver** (**DE**tection Perceiver).
-We replace the full complex hand-crafted object detection pipeline with a Transformer, and match Faster R-CNN with a ResNet-50, obtaining **42 AP** on COCO using half the computation power (FLOPs) and the same number of parameters.
+We replace the full complex hand-crafted object detection pipeline with a Transformer, and match Faster R-CNN with a ResNet-50, obtaining **TODO AP** on COCO using half the computation power (FLOPs) and the same number of parameters.
 Inference in 50 lines of PyTorch.

+TODO Image

 ![DETR](.github/DETR.png)